Halfway Houses in Albuquerque, NM

 Turning Point Recovery Center Inc

-Turning Point Recovery Center Inc is a halfway house in Albuquerque, NM, 87111 zip code.
+Turning Point Recovery Center Inc is a sober living house in Albuquerque, New Mexico, 87111 zip code.

 Address: 9201 Montgomery Boulevard, Suite V, Albuquerque, NM 87111 in Bernalillo County